Air Source Heat Pumps, and are Ground Source Heat Pumps "Geothermal?"

 In this test case the system was coupled with a backup mini-boiler to supply hot water to the heating coil of the Air Handling Unit (AHU) when the ASHP was unable to.
 The system would heat less efficiently with the boiler rather than in its heat pump mode (as the COP drops to 1 like any other electric heater) but at least you have heat when you need it.
 And days that cold are not very common except in the far north, so for the vast majority of time in the most populated areas of Canada or the USA, a hybrid system like this would run in its efficient mode.

 Worth noting is that testing was only conducted with the system operating in heat pump mode, not with the electric resistance boiler.
 The Living City Campus where testing was conducted is in the Greater Toronto Area, sort of a middle ground climate for Canada.
 Model simulations for five major Canadian cities showed that both technologies can perform well in the Canadian climate and should also perform well across the colder States of the USA.
+Another thing to try if in a cold climate zone is a DIY solar air heater - see here.

 Temperatures affect heat pump efficiency